Southampton-RSG-Training/git-novice/_episodes/07-conflict.md

 ![Conflicting files](../fig/07-conflict/conflict_files.png)

-If you click **Resolve conflicts**, GitHub offers a nice interface to show which files are modified, and how they clash.
-In our case, you can see both edit the end line of the same file.
+If you click **Resolve conflicts**, GitHub offers a nice interface to show which files are modified, and how they clash (GitLab also offers this functionality!).
+In our case, you can see both branches have edited the last line of the same file.

 A `=======` splits the two sets of changes, and each side lets you know which branch the changes belong to.
 You can resolve the conflict here, but we're going to do it on the command line.
+Some conflicts can be too large or complicated to resolve through a web interface, so it's important to understand how to do it locally.

 ![Resolving conflicts](../fig/07-conflict/resolve.png)